klinvill/CSCI-183-Data-Science/README.md

 #### General Social Survey Political Views
 Brief visualization of Americans' Political Views based on two representative issues (Gay Marriage and Wealth Distribution).
 This visualization is modeled after the graphic at [fivethirtyeight] (http://fivethirtyeight.com/datalab/there-are-few-libertarians-but-many-americans-have-libertarian-views/)

+#### Galaxy Prediction
+In-class competition based on the [Galxy Zoo Kaggle Competition] (https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge).
+My best result used an autoencoder to generate features from the images and then built a random forest model on those features.
+Disclaimer: the code for the autoencoder was largely written by the Professor of the course, George Mohler.